learnbyexample/cli-computing/cli_computing.md

 **end 2**

 # you can re-arrange and invert the conditions to create other combinations
-# for example, exclude ending match
+# for example, exclude the ending match
 $ awk '/start/{f=1} /end/{f=0} f' uniform.txt
 --start 1--
 1234